Turn to an Experienced Florida Negligent Security Lawyer

 Ultimately, these claims can follow two paths, though both require that the employee (in this context, a security guard) acted within the course and scope of their employment: 1) vicarious liability, which imposes liability automatically on an employer for the negligent acts of their employees, and 2) independent negligence.
 Our skilled attorneys will explain which path your situation will follow based on the facts of your case.

-Contact Our Florida Premises Liability Attorneys for Comprehensive Legal Assistance
+Contact Our Florida Premises Liability Law Firm for Comprehensive Legal Assistance

 Our attorneys have extensive experience working with premises liability plaintiffs and other personal injury plaintiffs, having successfully represents clients in thousands of lawsuits since our founding.